movers moving

 • Unloading time: 2 movers for 2 hours

-When a former colleague of mine decided to move out of her 800-square-foot Tampa apartment into a new one closer to work, she couldn’t believe how fast the actual move went after weeks of preparing for it.
+When a former colleague decided to move out of her 800-square-foot Tampa apartment into a new one closer to work, she couldn’t believe how fast the actual move went.

-As mentioned above, the minimum amount of moving labor she could hire was two movers for two hours, but she felt this was perfect for the size of her apartment.
-The only hiccup was that she forgot to tell the movers her apartment was upstairs — which most movers charge extra for — so her final bill was a little higher than she expected.
+As mentioned above, the minimum amount of moving labor she could hire was 2 movers for 2 hours, but she felt this was perfect for the size of her apartment.
+The only setback was that she forgot to tell the movers her apartment was upstairs — which most movers charge extra for — so her final bill was a little higher than expected.

-When collecting quotes, make sure you don’t forget to let your movers know if there will be stairs involved!
-(HireAHelper automatically accounts for this during your online booking.)
+When collecting moving quotes, don’t forget to let your movers know if stairs are involved!
+Thankfully, HireAHelper automatically accounts for this during your online booking.

 2-3 Bedroom Apartment